ChristianQueinnec/CodeGradXenroll/README.md

 This request is used to sign the current version of the User Agreement.
 In order to sign, you need to give back the token previously received.

 The first time the email is confirmed and the User Agreement is signed then a welcome mail is sent.
+It is possible to sign the User Agreement before confirming email.

 ## `/fromp/getua`